-A framework of linked processes relating to programme design, approval, evaluation and review and the regulation of admissions and of assessment exists at faculty level to support departments/schools/fields in fulfilling their responsibilities and to enable the University to exercise its overarching responsibility for the academic standards of awards and the quality of the student experience.
-These internal processes reflect the QAA Academic Infrastructure:

-- Programme design and approval (Section C)

-- Programme monitoring and review (Section C)

-- External participation in the programme design, approval and review process (Section C)

-- Regulation of admissions (Section E)

-- Regulation of assessment (Section F)

-- External examiners and their reports (Section F)

-- Reviews and appeals (Section G)
+- A6.5.1 The Quality Management and Enhancement Framework is a framework of linked processes relating to programme design, approval, evaluation and review and the regulation of admissions and of assessment exists at faculty level to support departments/fields in fulfilling their responsibilities and to enable the University to exercise its overarching responsibility for the academic standards of awards and the quality of the student experience.
+These internal processes reflect the QAA Academic Infrastructure: - a.
+Programme design and approval (Section C); - b.
+Programme monitoring and review (Section C); - c.
+External participation in the programme design, approval and review process (Section C); - d.
+Professional and statutory regulatory bodies (Section C); - e.
+Regulation of admissions (Section E); - f.
+Complaints (Section E); - g.
+Regulation of assessment (Section F); - h.
+External examiners and their reports (Section F); - i.
+Reviews and appeals (Section G); - j.
+Collaborative Provision (Section H); - k.
+Postgraduate Research Provision (Section K).

-- Complaints (Section D)

-- Professional and statutory regulatory bodies' accreditation (Section C)

-- Collaborative provision (Section H)